 Unfortunately for us, we partied too hard at Kuli Alma on Halloween and our bus trip to Jerusalem was a nauseating experience.
 When you're not hungover, the trip from Tel Aviv to Jerusalem is quite easy.

-- From Jerusalem Central Bus Station it's a 20-minute taxi or 30-minute transit to Ein Karem.
+• From the Jerusalem Central Bus Station, it's a 20-minute taxi or 30-minute transit to Ein Karem.

 Where to stay in Ein Karem